Pre-College & Basic Skills

 The Master Achiever Center (MAC) serves as an advising and transitions center for ABE, GED®, ESOL, and I-BEST students.
 MAC advisors and staff provide academic advising, mentoring, encouragement and other support services to students, with the goal of increasing student success.
 MAC services are available at both the Auburn and Kent campuses.
 Students are welcome to drop in to either MAC location during office hours or to set up an appointment with an advisor in advance.

-Welcome to Winter Quarter 2014!
 Have you completed your 2014-2015 FAFSA?
 And the Green River Foundation Scholarship application??
 Visit the MAC for help or with any questions.